Luigi Galanti: Contributions and honours

 He contributed to local commemorations: he designed inscriptions on three memorial plaques.
 One was in the entrance hall of the abbey palace in Loreto, and the other two in the Sanctuary of Montevergine.
-These commemorated the stay of Francis I of the Two Sicilies and his court between 29–30 August 1826, and the reconfirmation of ecclesiastical jurisdiction granted by Francis I in 1815.
+These commemorated the stay of Francis I of the Two Sicilies and his court between 29 and 30 August 1826, and the reconfirmation of ecclesiastical jurisdiction granted by Francis I in 1815.

-The archive at Montevergine holds some of his autographed notes on books in their library, and he is included in the “Archivio possessori” (archive of book owners) of Montevergine.
+The archive at Montevergine holds some of his autographed notes on books in their library, and he is included in the Archivio possessori (archive of book owners) of Montevergine.

 Death

 He died on March 31, 1836, in his home in Capodichino.